-Seahawks better off keeping GM John Schneider — or getting a big haul in a trade
+If the Seahawks let GM John Schneider go to Green Bay, they’d better get a haul in return

 The Seahawks’ window might be closing, but that has more to do with age and injuries than it does front-office decision-making.
 Folks around town are angry right now, but they should also be grateful for what they’ve been able to experience the past few years.

 I’m not going to pretend that GMs aren’t replaceable.
 They’re not akin to franchise quarterbacks.
 I’m also not going to pretend that all the Seahawks’ key moves have been Schneider’s calls.
-He shares roster responsibility with Pete Carroll, who hired Scheider eight days after he took the head-coaching job.
+He shares roster responsibility with Pete Carroll, who hired Schneider eight days after he took the head-coaching job.

 Still, it’s hard for me to believe that Seattle would have had a parade for the Seahawks four Februaries ago if Schneider wasn’t around.
 And it’s equally hard for me to believe that they’ll be as successful moving forward without him on board.